(Click

 presence of light patterns.
 Because some small creatures have a number

-of eyes working together without giving an image their eyes act as motion
+of eyes working together without giving an image their eyes act as

 detectors.
 Some creatures have many simple eyes distributed over their